Updated March 6, 2026.

 But it’s important to know that not every coach’s approach is the same, especially if they haven’t gone through a training program vetted by the International Coaching Federation (like I did).

 Personally, I’ve chosen not to focus on this.
 Why?
 I’m definitely qualified — I’ve interviewed and hired dozens of people in my career.
 But I’m not as passionate about that part.
-I’d rather go further back in the process — to help people discover personally fulfilling career goals.
+I’d rather go further back in the process — to help people discover personally fulfilling career goals and life goals!

 But then there’s “pure coaching.”
 This is based on supportive listening to help you become aware of challenging thoughts and limiting beliefs that are holding you back.
-In career coaching, this could be a focus on self-discovery, like helping you explore that lingering feeling that you don’t want to stay in your current industry forever.
+In career coaching, this could be a specific focus on self-discovery, like helping you explore career confusion and that lingering feeling that you don’t want to stay in your current industry forever.
 (Bingo — that’s me!)

 Learn about my private coaching services here!